ikramagix/faussaire/README.md

 The dataset used by the **Faussaire** gem is the property of the original creator and protected under intellectual property laws.
 While **Faussaire** itself can be freely used under the terms of its MIT License, specific conditions apply to the dataset:

 - **Dataset cloning and usage:** If you wish to use the dataset or any part of **Faussaire** dataset to develop similar tools or other tools, you must obtain explicit authorization.
-Please 📫 get in touch: [em@il me](mailto:ikrame.saadi@gmail.com) and let's discuss your fantastic idea together!
+Please 📫 get in touch: [hello@ikramagix.com](mailto:hello@ikramagix.com) and let's discuss your fantastic idea together!

 - **Commercial Use:** Any commercial use of the **Faussaire** dataset or the tool itself requires compliance with the licensing terms and might necessitate additional permissions or agreements.
 Please contact the above email for inquiries.